Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

         <ident_list> -> <identifier> {, <ident_list>}

-Parentheses, (), with elements seperated by the OR operator, |, are used to denote multiple-choice options.
+Parentheses, (), with elements separated by the OR operator, |, are used to denote multiple-choice options.

         <term> -> <term> + <factor>
                 | <term> * <factor>